TerriaJS/terriajs/doc/connecting-to-data/item-search/indexed-item-search-provider-design-notes.md

     sometimes used by the catalog item to uniquely identify & highlight the selected feature.

-- `dataUrl: string`
+- `resultsDataUrl: string`
   - Required
-  - URL of the CSV [data file](#data-file) mapping a feature by its ID to result data associated with the feature.
+  - URL of the CSV [results data file](#results-data-file) mapping a feature by its ID to result data associated with the feature.

 - `indexes: Record<string, Index>`
   - Required
   - An object whose keys are the property names and values are the corresponding [Index](#index-types) definition.

-## Data file
+## Results data file

-Data file is a CSV file mapping an indexed feature to result data using its ID.
+A CSV file mapping an indexed feature to result data using its ID.

 eg:
 ```